tarunn90/ml_notes/Harmful Content.md

 ## Punishments
 We have a number of possible punishments depending on confidence from model:
-- High confidence: remove post from server
+- High confidence: remove post from server, block user
 - Medium confidence: demote post from feed